theMillenniumFalcon/go-lru-cache/README.md

-A LRU cache implemented in golang
+A LRU cache implemented in golang.
+Built by following a tutorial.